Jimmy Castor: Death and legacy

-Castor died of heart failure on January 16, 2012, in Henderson, Nevada, just a week short of his 72nd birthday."
+Castor died of heart failure on January 16, 2012, in Henderson, Nevada.

 Many of the group's tunes have been heavily sampled in films and in hip-hop.
 In particular, the saxophone hook and groove from the title track of "It's Just Begun".
 For example Ice-T sampled the track for the title track of his 1988 album Power.
 Also, heavy sampled is the spoken word intro and groove from "Troglodyte (Cave Man)" (namely, "What we're gonna do right here is go back, way back, back into time..." and "Gotta find a woman, gotta find a woman").
 Industrial hip hop group Tackhead covered the song "Just Begun" for the digital release of their album For the Love of Money.

 Family

 Castor's son, J-Cast, chose his stage name by using letters from Jimmy "J" and Castor "Cast".
 J-Cast released an album, J-Cast for President, on June 24, 2009, which was popular in Japan.
-Jimmy had three other children; April, Jimmy Jr. and Sheli and ten grandchildren.
+Jimmy had three other children: April, Jimmy Jr., and Sheli, and ten grandchildren.